-You're probably here to learn more about the best landline phones: maybe because you're stuck at home and the mobile signal is iffy, or maybe because you just like the way they look.
+You might be looking for a landline if you're stuck at home and the mobile signal is iffy, or maybe because you just like the way they look.
 Despite the ubiquity of smartphones and tablets, there are plenty of times when only a landline phone will do.
 Not to mention, the best home phones have certain features, such as blocking nuisance calls, that everyone unfortunately needs in their lives these days.

-Below is the list of what we think are the best landline phones right now.
-What is the best landline phone?
-We've got the answer for that, and we can also tell you how to choose the best landline phone for you too.
+Below is the list of what we think are the best landline phones right now and how to choose the best landline phone for you.

 The BT Premium Cordless Phone also comes with a Virtual Assistant, which ably screens incoming calls so you can decide whether to accept them or not.
 And there’s a Do No Disturb function which stops the calls from interrupting your dinner / sleep / favourite TV show, while still allowing calls from friends and family you’ve tagged as VIPs.